Member

 Maternal Infant Services Network of Orange, Sullivan, and Ulster Counties

 Since it started in 1989, MISN has helped pregnant women and new moms in the Mid-Hudson region.
 It works to make sure that all families get the support they need, especially those who may face challenges.
-The grant from Fidelis Care is helping the Perinatal and Infant Community Health Collaborative and the Healthy Families New York home visiting program.
-These initiatives provide parenting training certification for MISN employees and offer mental health support to new and expectant mothers.
+The Perinatal and Infant Community Health Collaborative and the Healthy Families New York home visiting program provide parenting training certification for MISN employees and offer mental health support to new and expectant mothers.
 Community baby showers also offer needed supplies to new parents.
+The Fidelis Care grant helped 60% of clients served by MISN to attend educational group sessions.

 MiSN2